 If you like growing things in neat rows, or if you want to plant a large area, grow watermelons on ridges, like the commercial growers do.

-Rows should be about 2 m (6 ft) apart and the plants spaced at 30 cm/a foot apart.
-(Sow twice as many as you want, and keep the stronger ones.)
+Rows should be about 2 m/6 ft apart and the plants spaced at 30 cm/a foot apart.

 I prefer growing watermelons in clumps on a mound, in several different locations in the garden.
-(Mixing things up helps keeping pests and diseases at bay.)
-If you want several hills together, keep them about 2 m apart.
+Mixing things up helps keeping pests and diseases at bay.
+If you want several hills together, keep them about 2 m/6 ft apart.

-The mound should be about one metre square and a foot high.
-Then I plant about ten seeds in it, in three groups of three to four seeds each.
+A mound should be about one metre/three feet square and a foot high.
+I plant about ten seeds in it, in three groups of three to four seeds each.
 The groups are spaced about a foot apart (30 cm).

 If you have a very small garden but absolutely have to have watermelons, you can try growing them on a trellis.
 Really.

-You need a very strong trellis, you need to train them up the trellis as they aren't climbers, and you need to support the developing fruit so the trellis holds the weight, not the plant.
+You need a very strong trellis, you need to train them up the trellis because they aren't climbers so won't climb up on their own, and you need to support the developing fruit so the trellis holds the weight, not the plant.

 It is a lot of work but it can be done...

 Slugs and other seedling chomping critters like mulch and they like watermelons.
-Wait until the watermelons have outgrown the most vulnerable stage (where a slug can demolish them within minutes).
+So wait until the watermelons have outgrown the most vulnerable stage where a slug can demolish them within minutes.
 Then mulch the area well.

 Mulch also keeps weeds down.
-Weeding could disturb the shallow roots, so it's better to not let them grow to start with.
+Weeding could disturb the shallow roots, so it's better to not let weeds grow to start with.

-Otherwise, feed your watermelons regularly with something like pelleted chook manure or another organic fertiliser.
-(Ideally you should use a high nitrogen fertiliser in the early stages, but cut back on nitrogen and give them lots of potassium once they flower and fruit.)
+Otherwise, feed your watermelons regularly with something like pelleted chicken manure or another organic fertiliser.
+Ideally you should use a high nitrogen fertiliser in the early stages, but cut back on nitrogen and give them lots of potassium once they flower and fruit.

-When the vines are about two metres long, pinch out the tips.
+When the vines are about two metres/six feet long, pinch out the tips.
 It encourages branching.

 As your watermelon vines grow bigger they will start trying to take over more space.
 If they start to smother other things you can remind them about sticking to their area by gently moving the tips of the vines, so they grow into the right direction.